Arrow back icon

 vivla

-Tourist rental regulation in 2026: a complete guide for owners
+Tourist rental regulation 2026 in Spain for a second home

 If you own a second home that you rent out to tourists — or were planning to — the rules of the game changed on 3 April 2025.
 Spain's Organic Law 1/2025, reforming the Horizontal Property Law, introduced a change to article 17.12 that has triggered widespread alarm among tourist apartment owners.